-Mentors participate in an intensive training program before beginning work with Elementary school students.
+Mentors participate in an intensive training program before beginning work with Elementary and Middle school students.

-Mentors are placed in paid internships at afterschool programs where they teach STEM curricula, tutor, and mentor Boston Public School elementary school students.
+Mentors are placed in paid internships at afterschool programs where they teach STEM curricula, tutor, and mentor Boston Public School elementary and middle school students.

 Mentors participate with LEAH 8 hours a week during the school year and 30 hours a week during the summer.
 This time is spent at after school sites throughout Boston, in academic support/homework time, and weekly Mentor Meetings.

 All Mentors come together to lead and participate in weekly training and team-building.

 - 45 Boston Public High School students were recruit, trained, and supported as LEAH Mentors

 - 1,178 Elementary school students received additional science lessons and homework help from LEAH Mentors

 100% of out-of-school time program supervisors said LEAH had a positive impact on students in: Academic outcomes, Acceptance by peers, Attendance in program, Behavior, Interest in reading and science, and Self-concept and self-esteem.